 Teen Braces – it’s time to get those perfect teeth!

-If your child needs fixed braces, the best time to start is usually between the ages of 10-14.
+When considering braces for teens, the best time to start is usually between the ages of 10-14.
 At this age, most of their adult teeth have come through, and their face is rapidly changing.
 Orthodontic treatment is enhanced due to them undergoing significant teeth and jaw development at this age.

 Braces For Teens